Moon2411/largefileprocessor/README.md

 #### Deliverables:

 a.
 Steps to run your code.
-As less steps we are to run, better for you (Hint: Docker)

 Windows:
 1. Put the input csv file with name "products.csv" into data folder